warmfusion/puppet-fluentd/README.md

     }

-#### Forest Pluging configuration
+#### Forest Plugin configuration

-This is an example of having key/value configuration for nested elements other than the 'server' elements usually seen - This example is based on using the (forest configuration)[https://github.com/tagomoris/fluent-plugin-forest] plugin to manage the configuration of a (fluentd-plugin-elasticsearch)[https://github.com/uken/fluent-plugin-elasticsearch] gem.
+This is an example of having key/value configuration for nested elements other than the 'server' elements usually seen - This example is based on using the [forest configuration](https://github.com/tagomoris/fluent-plugin-forest) plugin to manage the configuration of a [fluentd-plugin-elasticsearch](https://github.com/uken/fluent-plugin-elasticsearch) gem.

     fluentd::match { 'forest-es':